shwetasng/DevOps-Bootcamp-Learnings/5th_June_Batch-1.md

 - What is netstat -tuna command?
 What is -tuna flag stands for and why is it used?
 - How to terminate the remote server?

+# Practical:-
+- Install docker on your machine.

 # LEARNINGS FROM TODAY'S LECTURE-
 - Group of virtual machines (called nodes in a network) that interacts with each other forms the cluster.
 Example - Kubernetes Cluster.
 - Every application interacts/communicates with each other using linux sockets at the lowest level.
 Sockets allows the most basic communication among the devices.